PrototypeZone/hardware-project-DylanAshton2206/hardware/ceng317report.md

 [3.0 Testing and Results](#30-testing-and-results)
 [4.0 References](#40-references)

-## 1.0 Introduce the Broadcom development platform and exisiting functionality
+## 1.0 Introduce the Broadcom development platform and existing functionality
 ### 1.1 Overview of Broadcom Development Platform
 The Broadcom development platform, exemplified by the Raspberry Pi, offers a versatile and powerful environment for a wide range of projects.
 Known for its robust processing capabilities, the platform typically includes Broadcom's ARM-based CPUs, essential for handling complex computations and multitasking.
 Key features include: